JeromyJSmith/i-dont-rem-dotfiles/README.md

 #### Notes
 - All files added to this directory should have dot removed, for easier git usage and also keeping install script simple.

+- Why do I have Go files in my `scripts/` instead of using only scripting languages?
+  1. Sometimes it's nice to have a binary
+  2. I need the practice
+  3. Because I can